Monday, December 24, 2018

 Chapter: 2 Kinematics

-Q1.
-Is it possible that displacement is zero but not the distance?
+zero but not the distance?
 Under what condition displacement is equal to the distance?

 Statement:

-Displacement is zero but not the distance and displacement is equal to the distance.
+zero but not the distance and displacement is equal to the distance.

-Definition of displacement and distance.
+Definition of displacement and

 Conclusion:

-Q2.
-Does speedometer measure a car’s speed or its velocity?
+Does speedometer measure a car’s

 Statement:

-Speedometer measure a car’s speed or its velocity.
+Speedometer measure a car’s

-Definition of speed and velocity.
+of speed and velocity.

 Conclusion:

-The speedometer of a car measures only magnitude of velocity not the direction.
-Therefore, we can say that speedometer of the car does not measure it velocity.
+the direction.
+Therefore, we can say that speedometer of the car does not

-Q3.
-Is it possible for an object to be accelerating and at rest at the same time?
+accelerating and at rest at the same time?
 Explain with example.

 Statement:

-An object be accelerating and at rest at the same time.
+at rest at the same time.

-Gravitational acceleration (free fall motion).
+acceleration (free fall motion).

 Conclusion:

-Yes it possible for an object to be accelerating and at rest at the same time.
+for an object to be accelerating and at rest at the same time.

 Example:

-When a body is thrown upward then the velocity decreases and reaches to zero but the body is still under acceleration due to gravity (g = - 9.8 m/s2)
+reaches to zero but the body is still under acceleration due to gravity (g = -

-Q4.
-Can an object have zero acceleration and non-zero velocity at the same time?
+and non-zero velocity at the same time?
 Give example.

 Statement:

-An object have zero acceleration and non-zero velocity at the same time.
+have zero acceleration and non-zero velocity at the same time.

 Main idea: